julionav/SIMNAV/README.md

 # SIMNAV
 SIMNAV is a open-source simulator for multicomponent distillation towers.
-Developent with the MVC desing patter, SQLalchemy at the moment.
+Developed with the MVC desing patter, SQLalchemy at the moment.
 Planning to implement in the future numpy an scipy for the mathematical models.

 Done: